 But, to be honest, it all boils down to your creativity.

 Nevertheless, here are three such tricks that help me write better headlines for my content pieces.
 At least, better than what I could possibly come across without following the template given below.

-According to a research by Larry Kim, founder of WordStream, and Brian Dean, founder of BackLinko, the following tricks are proven success with content marketing and PPC campaigns.
+According to research conducted by Larry Kim, founder of WordStream, and current CEO of MobileMonkey and Brian Dean, founder of BackLinko, the following tricks are proven success with content marketing and PPC campaigns: